oyedejioyewole/nuxt-phosphor-icons/docs/content/get-started.md

 ---
-title: Get started
-description: This page would guide you through using this module.
 displayToc: true
 ---

+# Get started

+This page would guide you through using this module.

 ## Setup